Addressing The Underlying Causes Of Disease

 Determining the macronutrient needs (B6, B12, Folic Acid, Methionine, Vitamin D, Magnesium, Omega 3 fatty acids …) tailored to each individual’s genetic background.
 Treatment of the gut dysfunction and of any bacterial overgrowth in the small and large intestines causing intestinal permeability.

-What conditions can you expect to get results from the functional medical approach?
+What conditions can you expect to get results from the functional medicine approach?

 Crohn’s disease, Rheumatoid Arthritis, Psoriases, Eczema, Osteoarthritis, all digestive problems, Chronic headaches, Menopause, Andropause, Enlarged prostate, Insulin Resistance, Diabetes, Hypoglycaemia, Thyroid disorders, heart conditions, Fatigue, Adrenal exhaustion, Attention deficit disorders, Alzheimer’s disease, Fibromyalgia…